shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Undead Minions

 You gain control of undead minions.
-They are bound to your Tether Range and Spell Duration.
+They are bound to your Tether Range and Spell Duration, but they do not require sustaining.
 When they expire, they collapse to the ground as the pile of flesh and bones that they are.

 A minion also collapses when: